mwvgroup/pittgoogle-client/docs/source/for-developers/get-alerts-for-testing.rst

 Get alerts from a Pub/Sub subscription
 --------------------------------------

-If you need to create the subscription, follow the example in :class:`pittgoogle.Subscription`.
+If you need to create the subscription, follow the example in :class:`pittgoogle.pubsub.Subscription`.

 Here are examples that get an alert from each of our "loop" streams: